Big Ten universities form Big Ten Cancer Research Consortium

 Leaders from the University of Michigan Comprehensive Cancer Center and other Big Ten universities' cancer centers will kick-off the Big Ten Cancer Research Consortium on June 1 in Chicago.
 They are uniting to transform cancer research through collaborative oncology trials that leverage the scientific and clinical expertise of the Big Ten universities.

 "For research to be truly impactful, we must work together.
 Collaborating with other institutions gives us another opportunity for a broader and deeper brain trust while allowing implementation of novel ideas in a more representative patient population.
-The synergy, the collaboration, the implementation all are aimed at one ultimate goal -- making a real difference for patients," Maha Hussain, M.D., FACP, associate director of clinical research at the University of Michigan Comprehensive Cancer Center, said.
+The synergy, the collaboration, the implementation all are aimed at one ultimate goal -- making a real difference for patients," Maha Hussain, M.D., FACP, former-associate director of clinical research at the University of Michigan Comprehensive Cancer Center, said.

 The clinical trials that will be developed will be linked to molecular diagnostics, enabling researchers to understand what drives the cancers to grow and what might be done to stop them from growing.